9 Popular Indian Horse Breeds

 The Bhimthadi horse is a rare Indian breed on the verge of extinction.
 In the 18th and 19th centuries, the breed was created by mating native ponies with Arabian and Turkic breeds.

-Bhimthadi horses are often bay, roan, or brown in color and have a light, muscular physique.
+Bhimthadi horses are often bay, roan, or brown and have a light, muscular physique.
 Their suede includes driving, traveling, and pack work.

 At one time, Indian kings were fervent admirers of bhimthadi horses.
 They were frequently used to take on the Mughal army as warhorses.
 These little horses were well respected by the Martha army.

-There are currently only about 100 horses left, despite efforts to rescue this breed after their numbers drastically declined under British administration.
+Only about 100 horses are left, despite efforts to rescue this breed after their numbers drastically declined under British administration.

 8. Chummarti